We want to help you navigate the world of Medicare and understand the choices available to you.

 All Medicare Advantage plans from Peoples Health include Medicare Part D prescription drug coverage.
 Medicare does not allow you to be enrolled in two Part D plans at once.
 When you enroll with Peoples Health, Medicare will transfer your Part D coverage from your previous plan to your Peoples Health plan.
 If you were paying a monthly premium for your previous Part D plan, you may now be able to save that money.

-If you have a question that’s not answered here, please call toll-free to speak with one of our plan representatives at 1-800-978-9765, Monday through Friday, from 8 a.m. to 8 p.m.
+If you have a question that’s not answered here, please call toll-free to speak with one of our plan representatives at 1-800-978-9765, seven days a week, from 8 a.m. to 8 p.m.
 TTY users may call 711.